csvpath/csvpath/csvpath/matching/functions/lookup.md

     $employees[1*][ @lookedup = lookup("friends", #my_people, 0, 1) ]

-This path says that we lookup the value of the #my_header column in the named path `my_people`.
-The values we lookup against are in the set of matched lines found by the `friends` named path.
-The comparison value is in the first column.
-The replacement value is in the second column.
+This path says that we lookup the value of the `#my_people` column.
+The values we lookup against are in the matched lines found by the `friends` named path.
+The comparison value is in the first column of `friends`.
+The replacement value is in the second column of `friends`.

 A named path creates a list of matched rows held in memory.
 The named path also has a named CsvPath instance that offers variables, header names, etc.

-After you are done with the path that uses `lookup()` you can drop the named path's collection of matched rows.
+After you are done with the path that uses `lookup()` you can drop the named path's collection of matched rows to reduce memory usage.
+If the lookup table is needed again it will be recreated.

 ## Examples